Skip to content

 Are there hidden fees beyond the listed APR?

 Sometimes.
 Watch for processing fees on returns, restocking fees on furniture, and deferred-interest clauses.
-We surfaced two of these during testing by reading the BNPL contract PDF before checkout.
+Reading the BNPL contract PDF before checkout surfaces most of these.